TEACCH® FUNDAMENTALS OF STRUCTURED TEACCHING

-Fundamentals of Structured-TEACCHing is a two-day workshop that will provide participants with an overview of the learning styles of individuals with Autism Spectrum Disorder (ASD) and Structured TEACCHing.
-Structured TEACCHing is based on the understanding of the symptoms and learning styles of individuals with autism and the use of visual supports to provide meaning, promote independence and capitalise on the individual’s strengths.
-Participants will also learn antecedent-based behaviour management strategies using Structured TEACCHing principles.
+Fundamentals of Structured-TEACCHing is a two-day workshop that will provide participants with an overview of the learning styles of individuals on the autism spectrum and Structured TEACCHing.
+Structured TEACCHing is based on the understanding of the symptoms and learning styles of individuals on the autism spectrum and the use of visual supports to provide meaning, promote independence and capitalise on the individual’s strengths.
+Participants will also learn antecedent-based behaviour support strategies using Structured TEACCHing principles.
 The format of this workshop will include presentations, videos, interactive discussions and small group activities.

 At the completion of the training, participants will be able to:

-- Design the physical organisation of learning spaces for students with ASD
+- Design the physical organisation of learning spaces for students on the autism spectrum

 - Develop individualised schedules and work systems